AdaCore/training_material/courses/fundamentals_of_ada/135_visibility.rst

       + Parameters and/or result type

-* More specific alternative to `use` clauses
+* More specific alternative to :ada:`use` clauses

-   - Especially useful when multiple `use` clauses introduce ambiguity
+   - Especially useful when multiple :ada:`use` clauses introduce ambiguity

 ---------------------------
 `use type` Clause Example